execut/yii2-crud-fields/README.md

-# eXeCUT Yii2 CRUD fields
+# eXeCUT Yii2 CRUD fields.
+CRUD without generators and code duplication
 This component allows you to automate many processes that occur in working with models, thereby reducing code duplication, and hence the total time spent:
 * Writing validation rules for fields of the same type